SilkRose/Pony/stories/deternal/deternal.md

 Pinkie held Twilight's hoof to her chest.
 "I understand.
 Outliving all our friends has been very hard on me.
 I can't imagine losing you too…"

 Twilight nodded.
 "It's been hard living without our friends, but having you by my side has helped me in ways I can't describe."
-[REPETITIVE USAGE OF "HELP"]

 Pinkie pulled Twilight into one last embrace, holding her as tight as she could.
 Tears streamed from her eyes.
 "I love you, Twilight."